ARQ-CRISP/slip_detection_dataset_2023/dataset/README.md

-The data will be added upon acceptance of the paper.
+The dataset and code will be added upon acceptance of the paper.

 <!-- Dataset can be downloaded from: <https://zenodo.org/records/10655808> -->